0x1hue/DockerNode/README.md

 > [`WORKDIR`](https://docs.docker.com/reference/dockerfile/#workdir) mounts everything as a filesystem volume, granting us real-time two-way synchronization.
 Useful for actual development work.<br/>
 > [`COPY`](https://docs.docker.com/reference/dockerfile/#copy), in contrast, copies files over *once* at container build-time and respects `.dockerignore`.

-To completely isolate a node.js app, we can mount a subdirectory (containing just a `package.json` for example) instead of root `.`:
+To completely isolate a node.js app, we can mount a subdirectory instead of root `.`:
 ```sh
     volumes:
       - ./app:/app
 ```
+We would then have `app/package.json` along with the rest of our application sourcecode under `app/**`.

 ## Using with PNPM